In 268 days · Sat, Mar 13, 2027

 Registered runners for the Rodeo Half Marathon (March 13) receive a free, trail-specific 12-week training plan, built for Hill Country terrain.

-At the Rodeo Backyard Ultra, the 4.167-mile (6.706 km) out and back course is the bull, and every hour, runners have to ride that bull again by completing a lap before the hour ends.
+At the Rodeo Backyard Ultra, the 4.167-mile out and back course is the bull, and every hour, runners have to ride that bull again by completing a lap before the hour ends.
 When the next hour begins, the bull comes charging back out… and the runner has to saddle up once more.

 This is a small, gritty, invitational-style Backyard Ultra capped at 20-25 runners.
 If the field doesn’t fill, the event will convert to a timed endurance format.

 Just like in the arena, this race tests endurance, grit, and heart, seeing how long you can "stay on."
+The event keeps going until there’s only one runner left: the Last One Standing.

 Note: This is a sanctioned 'Backyard' meaning, runners' results are officially tracked in the global database and on the Path to Big's.